 Our Blueprint Proposal

-By Lynn Stout and Sergio Gramitto
+By Sergio Gramitto

 Business corporations are legal persons that can aggregate enormous resources, rival nation-states in power, and live in perpetuity.
 They have been essential to creating railroads, the electric grid, antibiotics, and the internet, and are currently developing self-driving cars and cures for cancer.
 They provide enormous benefits to humanity, including investment returns, employment opportunities, tax payments, useful goods and services, and transformative innovations.
 They are capable of serving not only past and present, but also future generations.